-In controlled hemorrhagic shock (CHS) where the source of bleeding has been occluded fluid substitute is aimed towards normalization of hemodynamic parameters.
+In controlled hemorrhagic shock (CHS) where the source of bleeding has been occluded fluid substitute is aimed toward the normalization of hemodynamic parameters.

-In uncontrolled hemorrhagic shock (UCHS) wherein bleeding has briefly stopped – due to hypotension, vasoconstriction, and clot formation – the fluid therapy is aimed toward restoration of the radial pulse, or restoration of sensorium or acquiring a BP of 80 mmHg by aliquots of 250 ml of lactated Ringer’s solution (hypotensive resuscitation).
+In uncontrolled hemorrhagic shock (UCHS) wherein bleeding has briefly stopped – due to hypotension, vasoconstriction, and clot formation – the fluid therapy is aimed toward restoration of the radial pulse, restoration of the sensorium, or acquiring a BP of 80 mmHg by aliquots of 250 ml of lactated Ringer’s solution (hypotensive resuscitation).

 When evacuation time is shorter than one hour (often city trauma) instant evacuation to a surgical facility is indicated after airway and breathing.
 (Source)

 Cardiogenic shock occurs during a myocardial infarction or heart attack; damaged heart muscle; or electrical malfunctioning decreases the strength of the heart’s contractions causing a slow-fast or irregular heartbeat.